This guide may contain affiliate links. We may earn a commission from GetYourGuide at no extra cost to you. See how we fund this site.

 Sognefjord

-Sognefjord is Norway’s longest and deepest fjord, extending 204 kilometers inland from the coast to the village of Skjolden.
-Known as the “King of the Fjords,” Sognefjord reaches depths of 1,308 meters—deeper than any other fjord in the country.
-Its branches include UNESCO-listed Naeroyfjord and Aurlandsfjord, home to the village of Flam and the famous Flam Railway.
+Sognefjord is Norway’s longest and deepest fjord, extending 204 kilometers inland from the coast near Solund to the village of Skjolden.
+Known as the “King of the Fjords,” it reaches depths of 1,308 meters—deeper than any other fjord in the country—with the deepest water in the central section near Høyanger.
+Its branches include UNESCO-listed Nærøyfjord and Aurlandsfjord, home to the village of Flåm and the famous Flåm Railway, plus quieter arms leading to Urnes Stave Church, the book town of Fjærland, and the Jostedalsbreen glacier.

 Understanding Sognefjord